Jason Roh – WMCI Director of Instruction

 If you are interested in starting a career in commercial construction, sprinkler fitting is a great option.
 Not only is it well-paid and interesting, it’s a very rewarding profession.
 It’s not often that you have the opportunity to work in a field that plays such a crucial role in protecting people and property.

 The West Michigan Construction Institute currently offers a great path for people of ALL walks of life to develop the skills needed to be a successful sprinkler fitter.
-Sprinkler Fitting I has two different day of the week options to chose from taught by expert instructors from Total Fire Protection and Brigade Fire Protection.
+In addition to the Sprinkler Fitting I introductory training, WMCI also offers NCCER certified Sprinkler Fitting II and Sprinkler Fitting III courses so you can continue to expand your expertise in the field.
+Each course is taught by expert instructors from Total Fire Protection and Brigade Fire Protection.

 Learn more below or feel free to connect with us directly for more information.